httpiago/nextjs-with-custom-server-boilerplate/README.md

 ## CLI commands

 - **`dev`**: Start the server in development mode on port 3000 using ts-node-dev.
 It will restart if you make changes to any file.
+  - You can use `--api-only` argument to prevent starting nextjs.
 - **`debug`**: Same as the above command but optimized to be attached by [VS Code debugger](https://code.visualstudio.com/docs/editor/debugging).
 - **`build`**: Compile server and client codes into a production optimized version.
 - **`start`**: Start the server in production mode. **Requires the "build" command to be executed first!**